Crockpot Cheeseburger Soup

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Slow Cooker Cheeseburger Soup is a family favorite cheesy soup filled with cooked ground beef, potatoes, shredded Velveeta cheese, chicken broth, veggies, and seasonings.
-All the flavors marinade together for a cheeseburger soup recipe that’s sure to be a huge hit.
+This Slow Cooker Cheeseburger Soup is a family favorite cheesy soup filled with cooked ground beef, potatoes, shredded Velveeta cheese, chicken broth, veggies, and seasonings – it may be the most decadent soup you’ll ever try!

 cheeseburger soup in the crockpot with a spoon in it.

-Not only is this crockpot cheeseburger soup a delicious one-pot meal, but it’s also perfect to have any time of the year.
-You’ll notice that the soup is fairly thick, but I don’t add flour.
+Not only is this slow cooker cheeseburger soup a delicious one-pot meal, but it’s also perfect to have any time of the year.
+You’ll notice that the soup is relatively thick, but I don’t add flour.
 Instead, I use a combination of chicken broth with Velveeta cheese and cream cheese added toward the end of cooking time.
-I perfected this recipe for the slow cooker for you to enjoy.
+I’ve perfected this slow cooker recipe for you to enjoy.

-This is a great soup for feeding a crowd during a party, for it’s indulgent party food!
-It’s very similar to the flavors in rotel dip, so it’s sure to be a hit.
+This is an excellent soup for feeding a crowd during a party, for it’s indulgent party food!
+It’s very similar to the flavors in rotel dip.

-This from scratch meal (well except for the Velveeta) is easy to put together.
+This from-scratch cheeseburger soup (well, except for the Velveeta) is easy to put together.
 See the full recipe in the recipe card below the images.

 Ingredients for cheeseburfer soup on a table.